-Before discussing our first version of the user interface (UI) for the informed consent request and its functionality, let us recall the background information about consent request that this UI is based on (cf. D1.3 Policy, transparency and compliance guidelines V1).
+Before discussing our versions of the user interface (UI) for the informed consent request, let us recall the background information about consent request that our UIs are based on (cf. D1.3 Policy, transparency and compliance guidelines V1).

 In the GDPR the processing of personal data is prohibited via Art.
 6 except for some predefined scenarios (e.g.: public interest, legal obligations) and when the data subject has consented to his or her personal data processing.
 According to Art.
 4, the consent of the data subject should be: (i) freely given; (ii) specific; (iii) informed and with unambiguous indication of the data subject's wishes; (iv) given by a clear affirmative action by which he or she signifies agreement to the processing of personal data relating to him or her.
 Although it is highly dependent on the concrete use case, the main information that must be presented in the consent request to the data subject is: